Here’s where to go for all your academic needs.

 Here’s where to find the most recent version of the academic catalog for the year.

-The Ampersand Center staff, including our career experts, help students make connections to the people and resources they need to develop projects, integrate their learning, gain work experience, and follow their unique pathway to productive and fulfilling careers.
+Helping students make connections to the people and resources they need to develop projects, integrate their learning, gain work experience, and follow their unique pathway to productive and fulfilling careers.
 If you need help with a student grant or your ePortfolio, here’s the place to go.
-The Center sponsors a variety of workshops, presentations, and other programming that is broad in scope and open to everyone.
+A variety of workshops, presentations, and other programming are also hosted through this connected learning experience at Emory & Henry

 Bookstore (“The Merc”)